H.S. GIRLS BASKETBALL: Foxboro flexes its muscles again in romp over Attleboro

 Attleboro (6-2, 6-0 in the Kelley-Rex Division) had not lost since a season-opening setback to Framingham.

-The Bombardiers had limited their previous half-dozen foes to 50 points or less in each contest, winning by an average margin of 16 points.
-The Warriors had limited seven previous foes to 50 points or less, winning by an average margin of 36 points.
+The Bombardiers had limited their previous half-dozen foes to 50 points or fewer in each contest, winning by an average margin of 16 points.
+The Warriors had limited seven previous opponents to 50 points or fewer, winning by an average margin of 36 points.

 AHS never led, but tied the Warriors at 8-8 on consecutive 3-pointers from junior guard Kayla Goldrick (11 points) and sophomore guard Avery James.

 The Warriors turned the lights out on the Bombardiers by reeling off 19 straight points in the first half.
-Hill knocked down a 3-pointer and Ruter converted an offensive rebound to five Foxboro a 13-8 lead at the first stop..
-A pair of 3-pointers by Sullivan and Ruter scoring in low off of a Chamberlin feed created an 8-2 Foxboro lead at the six-minute mark of the first quarter.
+Hill knocked down a 3-pointer and Ruter converted an offensive rebound to give Foxboro a 13-8 lead at the first stop.
+A pair of 3-pointers by Sullivan and Ruter scoring in low off of a Chamberlin feed, created an 8-2 Foxboro lead at the six-minute mark of the first quarter.

-And for good measure, yet another AHS turnover resulted in Sullivan converting that into a three-point play for a 27-8 lead three minutes into the second session.
+And for good measure, yet another AHS turnover resulted in Sullivan converting that into a three-point play for a 27-8 lead three minutes into the second.

 AHS was so stymied by Foxboro’s defense that senior sharpshooter Lily Routhier was held scoreless from the floor.’

-“They’re a really good team,” Bracken praised the Warriors.
+“They’re a really good team,” AHS coach Bri Bracken said in praise of the Warriors.
 “Give them credit and credit to their shooters, but we can learn from this.”